FrenkensteinsCode/PyPassHelper/README.md

 Procedure: Decrypt file -> Write to file -> Encrypt file again

 ## Considerations
-This program has only been tested on Windows 10 (22H2) so far.
-It should work on Linux though, too.
+This program has been tested on Windows 10 (22H2) and Linux (kali-rolling 2023.3) so far.